-Before you try anything else, you first have to look at your organization’s current members in order to hone in on a particular audience.
+Before you try anything else, you first have to look at your organization’s current members to hone in on a particular target audience.
 Pull up your community’s database and look for patterns, such as a group who listens to a particular radio show or gives during a certain time of year.

 For example, Samantha is a 22-year-old woman who just finished her degree and is looking for work, so money is a bit tight for her right now.
 From here, you can tailor volunteer messages and donation asks to her persona.
-In this case, you would offer regular volunteer hours that she could use to boost her resume and ask for a minimal donation each month to stay in her budget.
+In this case, you would offer regular volunteer hours she could use to boost her resume, and ask for a minimal donation each month to stay in her budget.

 Consult Your Team

 If this doesn’t give you as clear a picture as you’d like, then it’s time to get the whole team on it.
 Bringing together multiple minds to map out the details will prove far more effective than trying to go it alone.
-Everyone has a different experience with the organization, and one person might see a potential member that you or someone else hadn’t even considered.
+Everyone has a different experience with the organization, and one person might see a potential member you or someone else hadn’t even considered.